Palouse Equestrian Center

 Let your kids enjoy a fun group setting where kids can learn about horses through fun games and activities.
 Activities will include horseback games, riding lessons, crafts, and more.

 - $275 including a down payment of $100 at the time of registration.

 - Please contact the Equestrian Coordinator at 406.544.7021 for information on the various camps and dates.

 Lessons are offered to the community and to students at Upper Columbia Academy and the elementary school.
 Western and English lessons are available.
 We are not a competitive barn but rather focus on good riding and other horsemanship skills that are foundational and applicable for many different disciplines.

-- Upper Columbia Academy and UCA Elementary students get $15 off the community price, paying only $20 for an hour lesson.
+- Upper Columbia Academy and UCA Elementary students get a discount and only pay $20 for an hour lesson.

 - P.E. credit for riding lessons will be available Fall 2018.
 Students must use an add class slip to get credit.

 We have about 20 acres of pasture split in two, and a smaller paddock.
 The pastures and the paddock all have 12×24 foot run-in shelters.
 We provide hay, water, and a salt block.